Haltestelle Kultur

 A green circle with a yellow outline and a large green letter "K" inside a yellow circle.
 The design is on a green and purple background.

-What would a democratic cultural institution look like if it was not only financed by public funds, but also co-designed through participation?
+What does a democratic cultural institution look like that is not only financed by public funds, but also co-designed through participation?
 What feedback would citizens give if they could intervene in day-to-day business with their wishes, visions and questions?

 European Capital of Culture The Federal Government Commissioner for Culture and Media Free State of Saxony European Capital of Culture